Rolissk/Project-1/README.md

 2. Check your folder path using pwd and paste that in config.json
 3. Run the app using python3 main.py

+# About this project

 This is my first project after like 2 months of learning, so dont expect epic MLG gaming.

-Before launching main.py, you MUST replace path to Project1 in the config.json which is stored in main folder.

 You can use the log in (name: q, pass: qq) or register and make your own account, it wont have unlimited money tho, new users get 100 money.